Drew-Alleman/drewalleman.xyz/_posts/2025-12-30-reverse-engineering-unreal-engine-internal-dll-cheat-development-for-killing-floor-part-3-finding-the-entity-list.md

 # Introduction
 In this post, I made several structural changes to the codebase to better reflect Unreal Engine’s internal object hierarchy.
 By the end of this post, we will have a complete list of all entities currently loaded into the map.
 # Changing the Pointer
 I updated the `LocalPlayer` pointer to use the following address, which has proven to be significantly more reliable during testing.
-It now always returns the correct `LocalPlayer` pointer either in Killing Floor more or Objective.
+It now always returns the correct `LocalPlayer` pointer either in Killing Floor mode or Objective.
 ```
 "Engine.dll"+004C6934 + 0x38
 ```